wwt/git-foundations/sections/section_2.md

 ![container-ssh-key](../images/container-ssh-key.png)

-4. Copy the full contents of the file to your clipboard including the **ssh-rsa** at the beginning of the file and the **root@container_id** at the end of the file.
+4. Copy the full contents of the file to your clipboard including the **ssh-rsa** at the beginning of the file and the **root@_container_id_** at the end of the file.
 We will share the text from this file with GitHub to establish mutual trust between our Container and GitHub.

 ## **Setup GitHub SSH Key Authentication**